tenzir/tenzir/web/docs/operators/transformations/flatten.md

 }
 ```

-The `flatten` operator removes any nesting from the data:
+After `flatten` the record looks as follows:

 ```json
 {